Elehuris Montero Preview, Player Props: Rockies vs. Twins

-On Friday, Elehuris Montero (.250 batting average in his past 10 games, with two doubles, two home runs, a walk and five RBI) and the Colorado Rockies play the Minnesota Twins, whose starting pitcher will be Joe Ryan.
-First pitch is at 8:10 PM ET.
+The Colorado Rockies, including Elehuris Montero and his .512 slugging percentage over his past 10 games, battle starter Emilio Pagan and the Minnesota Twins at Coors Field, Saturday at 8:10 PM ET.

-He racked up two extra-base hits in his most recent game (3-for-4 with a double, a home run and two RBI) against the Dodgers.
+In his most recent game, he hit a home run while going 1-for-5 against the Twins.

 Sportsbook Promo Codes